 The Seeds I’m Sowing

 The Spanish ship Our Lady of Atocha sank in 1622, just off the Florida Keys.
-She was carrying a fortune in copper, silver, gold, gems and jewelry when she went down—which explains the vigorous court battles over rights to the wreck that have ensued since its discovery in 1985.
+She was carrying a fortune in copper, silver, gold, gems, and jewelry when she went down.

 Seeds are magnificent things!
-Perhaps this is why Jesus often uses them as an example in teaching on the kingdom of God.
+Perhaps this is why Jesus often uses them as an example in teaching on the Kingdom.
 Consider these examples:

 “This is what the kingdom of God is like.
 A man scatters seed on the ground.
 Night and day, whether he sleeps or gets up, the seed sprouts and grows, though he does not know how.
 All by itself the soil produces grain—first the stalk, then the head, then the full kernel in the head” (Mark 4:26-28).